mmujynya/snex/README.md

 Exports Supernote notebooks to [Excalidraw](https://excalidraw.com/) format See [YouTube video](https://youtu.be/p1sAisn_xd4?si=bEZ4xpuXrVyZGTjm)

+## CHANGE LOG:
+- **Version 1.02**:
+  - The series (N5 for Manta or N6 for other) is inferred from the file content
+  - Frames are locked by default

 ## NOTICE & Credit:

 This code uses and alters [Github supernote-tool](https://github.com/jya-dev/supernote-tool/tree/master)